麻豆村

 Description: The Graduate Assistant for Leadership Programs supports the Office of Student Involvement in advancing leadership, service, and experiential learning initiatives that align with departmental and University goals.
 This position provides hands-on experience in program management, student development, and leadership education.

-Villanova Challenge Course (VCC) 鈥 Coordinate all aspects of the Challenge Course, including program promotion, facilitator recruitment and training, reservations, and group programming. 鈥 Oversee risk management, maintenance, inventory, payroll, and assessment. 鈥 Ensure all Challenge Course operations meet Qualified Course Professional (QCP) standards and inspection guidelines.
+• Coordinate all aspects of the Challenge Course, including program promotion, facilitator recruitment and training, reservations, and group programming

-Special Olympics Fall Festival (Fall Fest) 鈥 Support the planning and implementation of Special Olympics Fall Festival鈥攖he largest student-run Special Olympics event in the world鈥攈osting over 1,000 athletes and 6,000 volunteers annually.
+• Support the planning and implementation of the Special Olympics Fall Festival, the world鈥檚 largest student-run Special Olympics event, serving more than 1,000 athletes and 6,000 volunteers annually

 Qualifications: